shalomcrown/Jark/Readme.md

   var editor = new BeanEditor(myObject);
 ```

+This will create and set up a Jark instance, and serve a default web page with
+the edit form embedded.

 When the user submits the form, the fields of the bean are automatically updated with
 the new values.

 However, constructors are available with which you can supply a function to be called when
-the bean is updated, and your own web page, with a tag to be replaced by the bean
+the bean is updated, and your own web page and Jark instance, with a tag to be replaced by the bean
 editing HTML, this would usually be in a form, because then the browser collects all
 the data easily.

 It works by generating the content of a form, giving each item an ID which is a dotted
 path through the membership tree.

 On form submission, the values are updated in the bean.